 News from us

-The MasterCard Foundation Savings Learning Partnership is a six-year initiative implemented by Itad, in partnership with the SEEP Network.
-The Partnership’s aim is to support learning among the Foundation’s savings sector portfolio programmes through increased alignment and effectiveness of monitoring and evaluation, and through the generation, synthesis, …
+The MasterCard Foundation Savings Learning Lab is a six-year initiative implemented by Itad, in partnership with the SEEP Network.
+The Lab’s aim is to support learning among the Foundation’s savings sector portfolio programmes through increased alignment and effectiveness of monitoring and evaluation, and through the generation, synthesis, curation and …

 Itad launches new Gender and Empowerment theme